PatrykWajs/site-en/_projects/tramooc.md

 ---
 ref: tramooc
-title: "Μετάφραση για Μαζικά Ανοικτά Διαδικτυακά Μαθήματα(TraMOOC)"
+title: "Translation for Massive Open Online Courses(TraMOOC)"
-excerpt: "Ο στόχος του έργου είναι η υψηλής ποιότητας αυτόματη μετάφραση του περιεχομένου Μαζικών Ανοικτών Διαδικτυακών Μαθημάτων (Massive Open Online Courses), όπως τεστ ερωταπαντήσεων, υπότιτλοι διαλέξεων, διαφάνειες, κείμενο από το φόρουμ των μαθημάτων,  από τα Αγγλικά σε 11 Ευρωπαϊκές και BRIC γλώσσες (DE, IT, PT, EL, DU, CS, BG, CR, PL, RU, ZH)."
+excerpt: "Massive Open Online Courses have been growing rapidly in size and impact.
+Yet the language barrier constitutes a major growth impediment in reaching out to all peoples and educating all citizens.
+TraMOOC aims at tackling this impediment by developing high-quality translation of all types of text genre included in MOOCs (e.g. assignments, tests, presentations, lecture subtitles, blog text) from English into eleven European and BRIC languages (DE, IT, PT, EL, DU, CS, BG, CR, PL, RU, ZH) that constitute strong use cases, are hard to translate into and have weak MT support, thus complying with the call objectives. "
 grant: ""
 partners:
 - "HUMBOLDT-UNIVERSITAET ZU BERLIN"